Skip to main content

 Workers' Compensation

-What is Temporary Total Disability (TTD)?
+How Temporary Total Disability Benefits Work

 Workers' compensation benefits paid when an injured worker is completely unable to work for a temporary period while recovering from a work injury.